psahni/aws_saa_prep/9_AWS_Fundamentals_RDS_Auroa_Elastic_Cache.md

 * Disaster Recovery - Create a standby database, with master database
 * No manual intervention
 * Read Replicas can be setup as Multi AZ for DR
+* Which RDS (NOT Aurora) feature when used does not require you to change the SQL connection string?
+    * Multi-AZ keeps the same connection string regardless of which database is up - Correct Ans
+    * Read replicas - In correct ans

 #### Important for exam - How to go from Single AZ to multi AZ
 * We just need to modify db settings and enable it